 - links to the current edition of ARITH and its call for papers;

-The organizers of each ARITH edition must set up a symposium specific web-site identified by the URL http://arithN.arithsymposium.org/ (where N is the edition).
+The organizers of each ARITH edition must set up a symposium specific web-site identified by the URL http://arithYYYY.arithsymposium.org/ (where YYYY is the year).

-The ARITH-N Web Chair is appointed by the General Chair.
-After the symposium, the Web Chair must pass to the Webmaster the relevant data (Program, Committees, etc.) to be incorporated in the http://www.arithsymposium.org/ web-site.
+The ARITH YYYY Web Chair is appointed by the General Chair.
+After the symposium, the Web Chair must pass to the WEB the relevant data (Program, Committees, etc.) to be incorporated in the http://www.arithsymposium.org/ web-site.

 Bylaw 5 (Transition and Amendments)